 Adoption is a wonderful and compassionate decision!
 Bringing any rescued pet into your family helps reduce the number of animals who are euthanized, neglected, or unwanted.
 It is also a way to get a new pet without financially contributing to the horrendous conditions of puppy mills or the sometimes irresponsible tactics and care of back-yard breeders.
 Adoption gives stability and love to a pet that may have never known them before.

 Our Adoption Requirements

 - We require a fenced yard.
-(Exceptions are made on a case-by-case basis.
+(Exceptions are made on a case-by-case basis, typically when there are extenuating circumstances that prevent physical fencing.
 NO exceptions for puppies or deaf/vision impaired dogs.)

 - That all other animals in the home be up-to-date on vaccinations and spayed/neutered.